Written on the Wind (song)

 "Written on the Wind" is a song by the Who's lead vocalist, Roger Daltrey.
 The song was written by Paul Korda, who plays piano on the recording.
-The song was released as a single by Polydor Records in the UK on 14 April 1977, and reached and peaked at number 46 on the UK singles chart but only stayed in the charts for two weeks.
+The song was released as a single by Polydor Records in the UK on 14 April 1977, and reached and peaked at No. 46 on the UK singles chart but only stayed in the charts for two weeks.
 It was not released in the US.

 The song was included on Daltrey's third solo studio album, One of the Boys, in 1977.
-The album reached 46 in the US (the same position as the single in the UK).
+The album No. 46 in the US (the same position as the single in the UK).